Welch, West Virginia

-Welch is a city located in McDowell County in the State of West Virginia, United States.
-The population was 3,590 at the 2020 census, however the 2021 census estimate put the population at 1,914, due to the McDowell Prison complex in the northeast splitting from the city of Welch as part of unincorporated McDowell County.
-Incorporated as a city in 1893, it is the county seat of McDowell County.
+Welch is a city in and the county seat of McDowell County, West Virginia, United States.
+The population was 3,590 at the 2020 census.
+Welch was incorporated as a city in 1893.

 History

-Welch was incorporated in 1893 and named after Isaiah A. Welch, a former captain in the Confederate States Army who came to the region as a surveyor, and helped establish the plan for the beginning of a new town at the confluence of Tug Fork and Elkhorn Creek.
+Welch was incorporated in 1894 and named after Isaiah A. Welch, a former captain in the Confederate States Army who came to the region as a surveyor, and helped establish the plan for the beginning of a new town at the confluence of Tug Fork and Elkhorn Creek.

 Welch was made the county seat of McDowell County in an election by county citizens in 1892 even before Welch was incorporated as a city.
 The previous county seat was in Perryville (now English) on present day West Virginia Route 83 along the Dry Fork.
-Results of the election were contested, so to avoid violence county records were secretly moved from Perryville to Welch at night in two wagons by James A. Strother and Trigg Tabor.
+Results of the election were contested, so to avoid violence county records were secretly moved from Perryville to Welch at night in two wagons by James F. Strother and Trigg Tabor.

 On March 2, 1921, the Welch City Council met to discuss impeachment of then Mayor J. H. Whitt.
 Whitt showed up at the meeting and disrupted the proceedings.
 The Welch City Council then asked the McDowell Co.
 Sheriff's Dept. to investigate Whitt.
 Later that same day, Mayor Whitt shot and killed McDowell County Deputy Sheriff William Johnson Tabor who was investigating the matter.
 Mayor Whitt was arrested and charged with murder but won acquittal at his trial (allegedly based on perjured testimony).
 Whitt left the area for parts unknown on September 27, 1921.

 On August 1, 1921, detectives from the Baldwin–Felts Detective Agency assassinated Matewan Police Chief Sid Hatfield as well as Ed Chambers at the McDowell County Courthouse located in Welch.

 In the first half of the 20th century during the opening of railroads and coal mines throughout the region, Welch became a prosperous city: the hub of retail business for a county approaching 100,000 in population, and the location for three hospitals.
 After the production boom of World War II, oil began to supplant coal in many areas of domestic fuel supply.
 Mechanization of coal mining reduced the number of laborers needed in coal production.
 McDowell County's population peaked in 1950, and began a decline over decades to follow.
 In 1960, however, McDowell County still ranked number one in the United States in total coal production.
 The City of Welch proudly proclaimed itself "The Heart of the Nation's Coal Bin".